DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Example: Computation Graphs with Known Transition Models

 This illustrates that we can have analytic gradients for the model as mentioned above.
-Note that, for the sake of simplicity, we have considered just a single noise variable in this model.
+Note that, we do not model the variance of the reward function as mentioned in \Cref{sec: analytic_graph}.
+For the sake of simplicity, we have considered just a single noise variable in this model.
 However, the same approach works with multiple noise variables.